Marcin-Lach/javsc/diary/README.md

 - get points for running close to enemies
 - get power from void
 - set traps
+	- version 1 : player leaves colorful trail that captures enemies that walk on it
+	- version 2 : player has to draw "trap" by leaving a trail, trap is completed when player reaches the begining of the trail, all enemies captured inside the trail are trapped and consumed by void
-- push enemies to or lure them to The Edge
+	- alternative mechanics : push enemies from or lure them to The Edge